 the Last Sunday of October.
 Payment: Cash, Debit cards,

 Click here for our Facebook page.
-Open for Christmas at The Barn
+Christmas at The Barn

 beginning Black Friday in November through December 20th.
 Enjoy

 shopping from a Variety of Local quality artisan and crafted goods